AprilBrother/wiki.aprbrother/en/AB_BLE_Gateway_V4.md

 ## Description

-AB BLE Gateway V4 is a BLE to gateway and bridge.
-The gateway reads iBeacon and Eddystone like beacon or customized Tag format and sends to local TCP server or internet HTTP/MQTT server.
+AB BLE Gateway V4 isÂ aÂ BLEÂ toÂ gatewayÂ andÂ bridge.Â TheÂ gatewayÂ readsÂ iBeaconÂ andÂ EddystoneÂ likeÂ beaconÂ orÂ customizedÂ Tag formatÂ andÂ sendsÂ toÂ localÂ TCPÂ serverÂ orÂ internetÂ HTTP/MQTTÂ server.

-User can configure the transmit period and server information through a simple HTTP API.
+UserÂ canÂ configureÂ theÂ transmitÂ periodÂ andÂ serverÂ informationÂ throughÂ aÂ simpleÂ HTTP API.

 <img src="http://7fvk57.com1.z0.glb.clouddn.com/gateway41.jpg-640.jpg">

 ## Features

-  - Size: 72mmx74mmx20mm
+  - Size:Â 72mmx74mmx20mm
-  - Input: DC 5V/1000mA, micro-USB or Standard POE 48V
+  - Input:Â DC 5V/1000mA,Â micro-USB or Standard POE 48V
-  - Operating temperature: -20'C to 60'C
+  - OperatingÂ temperature:Â -20'CÂ toÂ 60'C
-  - Reads multiple BLE devices in the same time
+  - ReadsÂ multipleÂ BLEÂ devicesÂ inÂ theÂ sameÂ time
-  - Support WebSocket/HTTP/MQTT protocol
+  - SupportÂ WebSocket/HTTP/MQTT protocol

 ## BLE

-  - Bluetooth Smart( BLE) is based on NRF52832
+  - BluetoothÂ Smart(Â BLE)Â isÂ basedÂ onÂ NRF52832Â
-  - Bluetooth with on board PCB antenna
+  - BluetoothÂ withÂ onÂ boardÂ PCBÂ antenna
-  - Bi-direction: Reads message advertised from BLE
+  - Bi-direction:Â ReadsÂ messageÂ advertisedÂ fromÂ BLE
-      - devices and/or advertise command to BLE
+      - devicesÂ and/orÂ advertiseÂ commandÂ toÂ BLE
-      - devices(not standard, by request)
+      - devices(notÂ standard,Â byÂ request)
-  - 30M range in open space
+  - 30MÂ rangeÂ inÂ openÂ space

 ## Wi-Fi

-  - WiFi is based on ESP32
+  - WiFiÂ isÂ basedÂ onÂ ESP32
-  - Support 802.11 b/g/n/e/i (802.11n, Speed 150 Mbps)
+  - SupportÂ 802.11 b/g/n/e/i (802.11n, Speed 150 Mbps)
-  - 2.4GHz frequency band
+  - 2.4GHzÂ frequencyÂ band
-  - Transmit power:
+  - TransmitÂ power:
-      - \+20dBm @802.11b
+      - \+20dBmÂ @802.11b
-      - \+14dBm @802.11n
+      - \+14dBmÂ @802.11n
-  - WiFi data rate up to 150Mbps
+  - WiFiÂ dataÂ rateÂ upÂ toÂ 150Mbps
-  - WiFi with on board PCB antenna
+  - WiFiÂ withÂ onÂ boardÂ PCBÂ antenna
-  - HTTP api for configuration
+  - HTTP apiÂ forÂ configuration
-  - Connect to Cloud server or local server
+  - ConnectÂ toÂ CloudÂ serverÂ orÂ localÂ server
-  - 100M range in open space
+  - 100MÂ rangeÂ inÂ openÂ space

 ## Ethernet